 website encouraging discussions about the building's renovation.
 The final firm will be chosen in the spring.
 Caroline Massie is an assistant editor of business, products, and technology at ARCHITECT.
 Follow her on Twitter at @caroline_massie.

-Caroline Massie is an assistant editor of business, products, and technology at ARCHITECT.
-She received a bachelor’s degree in

-American Studies and English from the University of Virginia.
+Caroline Massie is an assistant editor of business, products, and technology at ARCHITECT and Architectural Lighting.
+She received a bachelor’s degree in American Studies and English from the University of Virginia.
 Her work has also